 Dugin has been philosophizing since.
 In 1989, he was kicked out from an anti-Semitic organization for “satanism and occultism.”
 There’s no record of his involvement in business or of his role in Putin’s electoral campaigns.

 He’s been on TV lately.
 There have been reports of his visit to Turkey during the downed-plane crisis, but most of their details come from Dugin himself.
-He used to lecture on “geopolitics” at Moscow University (MGU), courtesy of the dementia-stricken dean of sociology.
+He used to lecture on “geopolitics” at Moscow University (MGU), courtesy of its dementia-stricken dean of sociology.
 Now he’s the editor – Herausgeber – at a minor if malodorous TV channel in Moscow.

 Which ought to tell us that Ambassador McFaul’s parallel is not particularly well-aligned.
 He might have considered pairing Bannon with Vladislav Surkov.
 While Surkov lacks a formal college education, he is a provincial who made a career in business before joining the government and serving, according to some observers at least, as the Kremlin’s propaganda chief for years.